 RNAseq Collaboration

 Collectively, we have agreed to contribute LV and RV tissue samples to undertake RNAseq analysis from PPCM patients and compared them to tissue-type matched healthy female donor hearts provided by the Sydney Heart Bank (Li, Lal, and dos Remedios, 2019), Ken Campbell’s tissue bank at the University of Kentucky (McDonald et al. 2020) and Zolt Arany at the University of Pennsylvania (Arany et al. 2016).
 Collectively we have about 30 snap-frozen samples from failing PPCM transplant patients, sufficient to establish the sample variance for the genes list in Table 2.
-We will continue our global search PPCM heart samples (they are readily transported internationally in nitrogen vapour dewars that maintain -180°C for a week).
+We will continue our global search for PPCM heart samples (they are readily transported internationally in nitrogen vapour dewars that maintain -180°C for a week).
 Our aim is to achieve a tissue cohort of up to 100 hearts to achieve single cell RNAseq using the 10xVisium slide system.
 Tissue samples of 10-50 mg are sufficient to achieve this kind of RNAseq.

 Mass Spectrometry and PPCM

 If RNAseq has a failing, it is because it usually begins with a few milligrams of tissue and yields data based on the aggregated RNA content of all the cells in the sample, including cardiomyocytes, endothelial cells fibroblasts and other resident or transient cells in the sample.
 In other words, it is not cardiomyocyte specific.
 Mass spectrometry (MS) provides information about the proteins and has similar limitations.
-Shot-gut MS requires trypsin digestion of the heart proteins, but since so many of the proteins listed in Table 2 involve truncation mutations, and several involve post-translation modification this makes it making it impossible to detect if some of these proteins might be truncated by mutations.
+Shot-gun MS requires trypsin digestion of the heart proteins, but since so many of the proteins listed in Table 2 involve truncation mutations, and several involve post-translation modification this makes it impossible to detect if some of these proteins might be truncated by mutations.
 Accordingly, our collaborator Professor Ying Ge will combine her expertise in cutting-edge high-resolution top-down MS-based, proteomics and metabolomics and functional studies to quantify intact proteins including their post-translational modifications of most proteins (Tucholski et al. 2020) to samples from PPCM patients.

 Track Record of Collaboration

-When the senior author began collecting tissue samples from heart transplant patients’ hearts in 1989 with encouragement of the Late Dr Victor Chang, we realised that alone we could not expect to understand the molecular nature of human heart failure without the help and expertise of the many colleagues and friends.
+When the senior author began collecting tissue samples from heart transplant patients’ hearts in 1989 with encouragement of the late Dr Victor Chang, we realised that alone we could not expect to understand the molecular nature of human heart failure without the help and expertise of the many colleagues and friends.
 By sharing failing and non-failing human heart tissue with a considerable number of these researchers, we have made some interesting discoveries and some real progress.
 So far, we have published about 160 papers (see Supplementary data) only one of which (Bollen et al. 2017) specifically addressed the role of titin question PPCM.

 Is There a “Cure” for PPCM and Other Inherited Cardiomyopathies?